absolunet/nwayo/documentation/styles/images_EN.md

 The images are located in the `images` directory, under its component.

 ## Mixin
 The mixin used to generate the images at the css level.
-It will then be possible to include them by `@ include` under the desired selector.
+It will then be possible to include them by `@include` under the desired selector.
 **NB:** Please refer to the [inline-image](inline-image_EN.md) for `inline` or `Scalable` images.

-## Fonctionnement
 ```scss
 //-- Background image
 @mixin bg-image-mixin ($file, $context, $inline:false, $width:false, $height:false, $color:false) {